DHBW-TINF24F/Team6-BaSyx-DPP-API/PROJECT/SAS/TINF24F_SAS_Team_6_0v1.md

 **Architectural Style**
 The system follows a microservice architecture.
-This approach separates the system into independently deployable services &mdash; primarily a React-based frontend and a Spring Boot-based backend &mdash; managed and orchestrated through Docker and Traefik.
+This approach separates the system into independently deployable services &mdash; primarily a Vue.js-based frontend and a Spring Boot-based backend &mdash; managed and orchestrated through Docker and Traefik.
 This approach was selected to ensure seamless integration with the existing BaSyx microservices architecure, enabling modular expansion of the system.

 <br>